H1d3r/AzureFunctionRedirector/README.md

 ## The C2 Profiles
-Now the Malleable profile was the tricky part, when you forward your traffic with Azure, azure does it's magic and scrambles the profile that it will be sent to Cobalt Strike with new data that Cobalt Strike doesn't udnerstand because some of the important one's are missing like the `BeaconID` which I found out the hard way:
+Now the Malleable profile was the tricky part, when you forward your traffic with Azure, now azure does it's magic and scrambles the profile that it will be sent to Cobalt Strike with new data that Cobalt Strike doesn't understand because some of the important one's are missing like the `BeaconID` which I found out the hard way, but Azure does not modify anything in the URL which we can place our ID with the `parameter` value in our GET request and in the headers, which we can use the `header` value in our post request in the `metadata` blocks on our profile:

 ![image](https://github.com/user-attachments/assets/93ff6d14-c7a3-49ac-8707-5249ed1b1071)